| Quality

 enough to fully warrant a Grade U.

-study issues that raise continued uncertainty.
-Health care decision-makers
+some study issues that raise continued uncertainty.
+Health

-should be fully informed of the evidence quality.
+care decision-makers should be fully informed of the evidence

 |

-Letter to BMJ: Corticosteriods are Not Proven for Treatment of Bell's
+Delfini Letter to BMJ: Corticosteriods are Not Proven for Treatment

-cover feature of the September 4, 2004 BMJ is about improving outcomes
+of the September 4, 2004 BMJ is about improving outcomes in

 (4 September) Full